 Because, let’s face it, the kids and their schedules had changed.

-Need An Easy Way to Serve Breakfast Food?
+Need An Easy Way to Serve Breakfast?

 I also want easy, healthy breakfast ideas that get my kids energized for the day.

-The easiest approach is the authoritative approach.
+The easiest approach is the diplomatic approach.

 Similar to the Dinner Bar (parents choose the items for the meal, prep and laying them out, then let kids pick and choose their own combinations) or family-style meals, I decide the meal items (what they are eating).